-Alakul State Natural Reserve
+Alakol State Natural Reserve

-The scene in the reserve is pretty windy, the breeze comes from the Zhungar Gate side which is a valley at the border zone of Kazakhstan and China Southwest from the reserve.
+The scene in the reserve is pretty windy, the breeze comes from the Zhungar Gate side, which is a valley at the border zone of Kazakhstan and China, Southwest from the reserve.
 The valley was named Zhungar Gate because it was the base of the feared and famous Zhungar tribes, whose war hosts attacked Zhetysu for centuries.
 Kazakh tribes used to warn each other by lighting fires on mountaintops, whenever the enemy marched in.
-The remains of a city dating from the 10th- 13th centuries AD near Koktuma imply that long before the Zhungar invasions began, a branch of the Silk Road passed through this point.
+The remains of a city dating from the 10th- 13th centuries AD near Koktuma implies that long before the Zhungar invasions began, a branch of the Silk Road passed through this point.

-The Southern coast belongs to the Almaty region, where tourists often stop at accommodation facilities located in the villages of Akshi and Koktuma.
-On the East coast, you can find many recreation centers next to the Kabanbai village formerly named Zharbulak.
+The southern coast belongs to the Almaty region, where tourists often stop at accommodation facilities located in the villages of Akshi and Koktuma.
+On the east coast, you can find many recreation centers next to the Kabanbai village formerly named Zharbulak.
 The South shore of Alakol is gradually being built up as a recreation area and the services are improving.
 Most hotels and sanatoriums have their own equipped beach, outdoor pools, playgrounds.
 There are also cafes, bars and restaurants.
 Some offer their guests additional medical and cosmetic procedures, as well as various entertainments like discos and concert programs.

 Today the Alakol nature reserve is home to more than 250 species of birds, including rare relict gull, North African houbara, Pallas’s gull, Caspian tern, great white pelican and many other rare and endangered waterfowls with desert and mountain birds.
-The fauna of the reserve is represented mostly with 27 species of rodents such as gopher, dormouse, jerboa, and hamster.
+The fauna of the reserve is represented mostly with 27 species of rodents such as gopher, dormouse, jerboa and hamster.
 The most typical representatives of mammals in the reserve are the wild boar, roe deer, lynx, fox, wolf, weasel, ermine, mink, badger and otter.

-How to get to Alakol Lake
+Travel to Alakol Lake

 Page updated 12.3.2023